Have I ever shared the story about how our new floors were ruined AFTER the renovation on a Raleigh flip house? Well, I’m telling you now.

 This Carpet Film Applicator makes what used to be a one hour, two-person job to a 15 minute, one-person job.
 I can’t believe we didn’t know about this tool before.
 Honestly, it is not that expensive and totally worth the money.
 You can purchase it straight from Amazon, too!

-Option 2: X-Board for Solid Flooring
+HOW TO PROTECT FLOORS DURING CONSTRUCTION: X-Board for Solid Flooring

 Ideal for site-finished hardwoods, which need to continue to breathe and cure for a good bit of time, tile or other solid surface flooring, X-board is a good bit thicker and will protect your solid floors from dings and scratches, in addition to dirt.